-I am a fan of Star Trek TV Series, I like the way it’s creator Gene Roddenberry and subsequent writers present a different perspective to look at issues prevailing in our human society at large.
-It’s easier to talk about the conflicts affecting humans due to Religion or Race when your setting is amongst “fictitious” species in imaginative planets out there.
+I am a fan of the Star Trek TV Series, I like the way its creator Gene Roddenberry and subsequent writers present a different perspective to look at issues prevailing in our human society at large.
+It’s easier to talk about the conflicts affecting humans due to Religion or Race when your setting is amongst “fictitious” species on imaginative planets out there.

-The screenplay had its share of chases and action, but was not fast paced enough to awe you.
-In the film it feels Commander Spock‘s character gets more scope than Captain Kirk’s character, not a bad thing by itself but you don’t see any of the leadership skills normally exhibited by the Captain in a Star Trek story.
-Unlike the TV series where the stories usually revolve around interpersonal issues amongst the crew, racial tensions between the species, telepathic communication and questions about life & death, the film is a straight forward chase, survival and battle story.
-I missed seeing those parts, but a motion picture has to appeal to a wide range of audience including those who haven’t seen previous instalments of the franchise, Beyond gets that done.
-There was nothing new in terms of technology or techniques that was shown in the film to impress a Star Trek fan; that’s where Beyond falls short.
+The screenplay had its share of chases and action but was not fast-paced enough to awe you.
+In the film, it feels like Commander Spock‘s character gets more scope than Captain Kirk’s character, not a bad thing by itself but you don’t see any of the leadership skills normally exhibited by the Captain in a Star Trek story.
+Unlike the TV series where the stories usually revolve around interpersonal issues amongst the crew, racial tensions between the species, telepathic communication and questions about life & death, the film is a straightforward chase, survival and battle story.
+I missed seeing those parts, but a motion picture has to appeal to a wide range of audiences including those who haven’t seen previous instalments of the franchise, Beyond gets that done.
+There was nothing new in terms of technology or techniques that were shown in the film to impress a Star Trek fan; that’s where Beyond falls short.
 I felt I was watching yet another sci-fi battle and not a Star Trek story.